Equipment Repair & Acquisition

 Current LSU policy is that the cost of repair and maintenance for equipment is not allowed as a direct charge to federally-funded projects, except when the equipment was acquired by that project and is dedicated to it.

-To assist researchers in ensuring the continued functionality of research equipment, the Office of Research and Economic Development is pleased to announce the Equipment Repair and Maintenance Fund for Federally Funded Projects.
+To assist researchers in ensuring the continued functionality of research equipment, the Office of Research and Economic Development supports the Equipment Repair and Maintenance Fund for Federally Funded Projects.
 This program is distinct from ORED’s existing Equipment Repair Program, and has different guidelines.
 Researchers seeking support for equipment repairs should familiarize themselves with both programs and make a determination as to which program best suits their needs.

 - The equipment’s use is dedicated exclusively to federally-funded projects